KarazhanSucks/subsyncerr/README.md

 ### What To Do With Subtitles In ``failed.txt``
 Whenever a subtitle gets added to ``failed.txt``, it's because the error outputted by ``subsync`` depicts that it couldn't process the media file properly.
 Based on my testing, if you look further down the page [``here``](#subsync), you can find the different triggers I have implemented.

-How do I proceed?
+How should I proceed?
 To put it simply, either get another media file, which can in many cases fare better, or, sync it manually.

-My approach is this:
+My approach is as follows:
 1. Double-check to see if the subtitles are correct.
-    * In case the English subtitle is in sync, thus not requiring manual synchronization, the non-English subtitles can simply be redownloaded in Bazarr, which will make them synchronize to the "in sync" English subtitle.
+    * In cases where the English subtitle is in sync, thus not requiring manual synchronization, the non-English subtitles can be easily re-downloaded in Bazarr, which will make them synchronize to the "in sync" English subtitle.
-2. If you're out of luck, both the English subtitle is out-of-sync, and you can't get your hands on another media file, your only option is unfortunately to sync it yourself.
+2. If you're out of luck, both the English subtitle is out-of-sync, and you can't get your hands on another media file, your only option left is unfortunately to sync it manually.
 * Once done, remove it from ``failed.txt``.

 If you're curious, this project will always attempt to sync the English subtitle first, in which case it gets added to ``failed.txt``, all the non-English subtitles will first, if enabled, be processed by ``subcleaner``, and then they also get added to ``failed.txt``.